Rectified strong core in Shapley-Scarf housing markets with indifferences: Proofs of Proposition , , and

-\underline{(1)} Lemma \ref{lemma:GTTC:rectified:exclusioncore} implies that the rectified exclusion core is nonempty.
-By Proposition \ref{prop:rectifiedexclusioncore:subset of rectifiedcore}, the rectified exclusion core is a subset of the rectified strong core, which is Pareto efficient.
-So, it is Pareto efficient.
-Below, we prove that it is equivalence-closed.

-Let $ \mu $ and $ \mu' $ be two equivalent allocations in a market.
-Suppose that $ \mu $ is in the rectified exclusion core, yet $ \mu' $ is not.
-Let $ \mu' $ be rectification exclusion blocked by a coalition $ C $ via another $ \sigma $.
-We then prove that $ \mu $ is also rectification exclusion blocked by $ C $ via $ \sigma $.
-We verify the following conditions.
+\textbf{(1)} We first prove that the rectified strong core is a superset of the exclusion core.
+Given a market, let $ \mu $ be any allocation outside the rectified strong core.
+Suppose that $ \mu $ is rectification blocked by a coalition $ C $ via another $ \sigma $.
+We then prove that $ \mu $ is exclusion blocked by $C_{\sigma>\mu}$ via some allocation $\sigma'$.